oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_daal4py_GettingStarted/README.md

 ### Activate conda environment With Root Access

-Please follow the Getting Started Guide steps (above) to set up your oneAPI environment with the setvars.sh script.
-Then navigate in linux shell to your oneapi installation path, typically `~/intel/inteloneapi`.
+Please follow the Getting Started Guide steps (above) to set up your oneAPI environment with the `setvars.sh` script.
+Then navigate in Linux shell to your oneapi installation path, typically `/opt/intel/oneapi/` when installed as root or sudo, and `~/intel/oneapi/` when not installed as a super user.
+If you customized the installation folder, the `setvars.sh` file is in your custom folder.

 Intel Python environment will be activte by default.
 However, if you activated another environment, you can return with the following command:

 #### On a Linux* System
 ```